Performance per Watt in CPUs, GPUs & Data Centres: A 10‑Year Overview

 Introduction

 As AI demand drives more power‑hungry data centres, it’s worth asking: how much more work do we get per watt today than a decade ago?
-This post surveys perf/W trends across three layers:
+This post surveys performance‑per‑watt (perf/W) trends from roughly 2015 to 2025 across three layers:

 - Server CPUs